White House: Trump, Putin Held Second 'Brief Conversation' At G-20

 However, White House spokesman Sean Spicer said Tuesday that Trump and Putin also spoke during a world leaders' dinner at the G-20 later the same day.
 He did not say how long the conversation lasted or what was discussed.

-The administration's acknowledgement of the second informal meeting comes after Ian Bremmer, the president of political risk consulting firm Eurasia Group, first reported the meeting in a note to clients, according to Reuters.
+The administration's acknowledgment of the second informal meeting comes after Ian Bremmer, the president of political risk consulting firm Eurasia Group, first reported the meeting in a note to clients, according to Reuters.

 The wire service writes: